AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3, mean while easier to read.

-Thank you BikiniMaiden for 10 stars, I am really appericiated, have a good day!

 To compile the code, you only need to change the "file_name" variable in main.cpp to the model's name in "Models" file.
 To change sample count, look for "ns" variable.
 In the main.cpp, there are Look_From and View_Direction variables under each model name, you should use the right one to achieve the desire result.
 No Dependent library is needed to compile.
 This project is written in C++14 and the code is in perfect condition!

 # Featuring